brightway-lca/brightway2/docs/faq.rst

 I found a bug!
 What now?
 ------------------------

-First, please check the list of :ref:`knownissues`.
-However, if your issue isn't listed, by all means please `create a bug report <https://bitbucket.org/cmutel/brightway2/issues/new>`__.
+First, please check the list of issues for the responsible library.
+However, if your issue isn't listed, by all means please `create a bug report <https://github.com/brightway-lca/brightway2/issues>`__.
 Here is some good advice on creating a `short, self contained, correct example <http://sscce.org/>`__ for a bug report.

 It is too slow!
 ---------------